microchip-pic-avr-examples/pic16f15244-cnano-system-power-supply-control-module-mplab-mcc/README.md

 ## Demo Description

-For the demonstration of the supply control module application, two PIC16F15244 Curiosity Nano Evaluation Kits are used: one acts as host and the other as the client.
+For the demonstration of the supply control module application, two PIC16F15244 Curiosity Nano Evaluation Kits are used: one acts as host and the other as client.
 The host is represented by the process computer which emulates the Raspberry Pi based SBC functionality, whereas the power supply control module acts as client, turning the regulator ON or OFF.
 This is emulated by the on-board LED.

-The process computer sends out a SLEEP command to the power supply control module over an Inter-Integrated Circuit (I<sup>2</sup>C) bus to shut down the system power.
-This sleep command contains the duration for which the process computer is to be put in Low-power mode.
+The process computer sends out a `SLEEP()` command to the power supply control module over an Inter-Integrated Circuit (I<sup>2</sup>C) bus to shut down the system power.
+This sleep command contains the duration for which the process computer is to be put in Low-Power mode.
 For simplicity, the on-board switch on the process computer (i.e., the PIC16F15244 Curiosity Nano Evaluation kit emulating the process computer) is used to trigger the sleep command.

-After receiving the SLEEP command, the supply control module waits for 30 seconds before turning OFF the regulator.
+After receiving the `SLEEP()` command, the supply control module waits for 30 seconds before turning OFF the regulator.
 This period provides sufficient time for the process computer to perform the shutdown housekeeping tasks that are required for Linux® OS-like operating systems (such as invoking the shutdown procedure).
 The supply control module device disables the emulated voltage regulator, then enters Sleep mode.
 The supply control module will automatically turn ON the voltage regulator after the power-down period expires or an external trigger is provided.

 <p align="center">